samialperen/samialperen.github.io/_posts/2019-05-15-canada-studypermit.md

 If you haven't been in Canada before, you may need to give **Biometrics**.
 Thanks to survey you have filled out, if you need to give biometrics, you are going to pay necessary **Biometrics Fee** and after a few days (for ex, 1 day for my application) you will receive a message **Biometrics Collection Letter** which requests biometrics of yours.
 You need to visit **VFS Global** to give biometrics.
 All detailed information is covered in received **Biometrics Collection Letter**.

 After giving Biometrics, there is nothing to do left.
-All you need to is to wait.
+All you need to do is to wait.
 I got my study permit at my first attempt and it took exactly **1 Month**.
 I paid **150 CaD Study Permit Fee** and **85 CaD Biometrics Fee**.

 That's all for this post.
 I wish you can get your visa at the first time you applied.
 If you have any questions, don't hesitate to use comment section below.
 Study permit application might seem a bit complicated at first, but trust me it is not.
 Start to prepare documents early and don't spend money on Visa Consultancy.